andrew-gil/andrew-neovim-config/README.md

 use :DiffviewOpen and :DiffviewClose to look at git diff

 ### thoughts for future config
-could install brew install lua-language-server, but pain on windows.
-If using lua-language-server, update config could dotnet tool --global install csharpier, but pain.
+could dotnet tool --global install csharpier, but pain.
 Would rather just stay lightweight.
 Use rider if you want everything.